Rosendale wins reelection in Montana US House race

 “It’s a good night for Montana and a good night for America,” he added.

 Rosendale emerged during his first term as a hard-right conservative.
-He has backed Trump’s false statements about the 2020 election and recently voted against U.S. support for Ukraine in its war against Russia, citing what he said are more pressing security needs along the southern border.
+He’s backed Trump’s false statements about the 2020 election and recently voted against U.S. support for Ukraine in its war against Russia, citing what he said are more pressing security needs along the southern border.

 His opponents — Democrat Penny Ronning and independent Gary Buchanan — characterized Rosendale as too extreme for Montana and beholden to outside interests that have heavily supported his political career.